FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: float
   - Multiple: True
   - Description: The half-wave potential of the measurement
+- peaks_and_half_potential
+  - Type:PeaksAndHalfPotential
+  - Multiple: True
+  - Description: The half-wave potential of the measurement
 - peak_integration
   - Type: PeakIntegration
   - Multiple: True
   - Description: The peak integration
+### PeaksAndHalfPotential
+- current_maximum
+  - Type: float
+  - Description: A list of the peak maxima
+- current_minimum
+  - Type: float
+  - Description: A list of the peak minima
+- potential_maximum
+  - Type: float
+  - Description: A list of the peak maxima
+- potential_minimum
+  - Type: float
+  - Description: A list of the peak minima
+- current_unit
+  - Type: string
+  - Description: A list of the peak minima
+- change_reference_potential
+  - Type: float
+  - Description: A list of the peak minima
+- half_wave_potential
+  - Type: float
+  - Description: The half-wave potential of the measurement
 ### PeakIntegration
 - lower_limit_potential
   - Type: float